-Before the session begins, student and mentor collaboratively create a study plan that includes five packet exchanges.
-For prose and script writers, each packet includes 25-45 pages of creative writing.
+Before the independent study course begins, the student and faculty mentor collaboratively create a study plan that includes five packet exchanges.
+For prose and script writers as well as professional writers, each packet includes 25-45 pages of original writing.
 Poets send 5-7 poems; picture-book writers, 5-7 texts.
 The mentor responds with detailed, thoughtful feedback.

-Third-semester students write an extended critical essay while continuing creative work.
-Fourth-semester students complete a creative thesis and prepare a capstone lecture and reading.
+In the MFA program, third-semester students complete a long research project while continuing creative work.
+Fourth-semester students complete a creative thesis and prepare a graduation lecture and reading.

 Hands-on Editorial Experience

-Students gain valuable editorial experience reading submissions for The Louisville Review, a national literary magazine.
+Students in the MFA program, soon-to-launch MAW program, and Graduate Certificate program gain invaluable editorial experience reading submissions for The Louisville Review, a national literary magazine.
 It’s a rare opportunity to view writing from the editor’s seat—a perspective that helps students break out of writing ruts, recognize common pitfalls, and develop a working knowledge of the contemporary literary landscape.

 Cross-genre, Translation, Enrichment

-During your studies, you may take one core semester in translation or another concentration.
-You may also opt to add a semester in order to complete a project or study in yet another area.
+MFA students may take one core semester in translation, adaptation, or another concentration.
+And regardless of what program they’re in, any student may opt to add a semester in order to complete a project or study in yet another area.